francois-rd/coma/docs/source/tutorials/core/initiate.rst

 ``coma`` behavior can be easily tweaked, replaced, or extended using a comprehensive set of hooks.
-These are covered in great detail :doc:`in their own tutorials <../hooks/index>`.
+These are covered in great detail :doc:`in their own tutorial <../hooks/index>`.
 Here, the emphasis is on the difference between global and local hooks.

 As with configs, hooks can be :func:`~coma.core.initiate.initiate`\ d globally to affect